dhruvramani/data-driven-robotics/db/README.md

 ## Adding New Environments/Tables
 To add a table for a new environment, create a new, empty subclass of `Trajectory` and register it in `traj_db/admin.py`.
 That's it!
 Follow `../dataset_env`'s README for other config-modifications.

+## Views
+The `admin/` portal provides a good interface to the database, but usage of functions in `../dataset_env/file_storage.py` is recommended.
+The index page generates a video of a random trajectory of the current environment and displays it.